 - 7. Remove the lug nuts with the lug wrench. - 8.
 Replace the flat tire with the spare tire, making sure the valve stem is facing outward.
 Reinstall lug nuts until the wheel is snug against the hub.
 Do not fully tighten the lug nuts until the wheel has been lowered. - 9.
 Lower the wheel by turning the jack handle counterclockwise. - 10.
 Remove the jack and fully tighten the lug nuts in the order shown. - 11.
 Put flat tire, jack and lug wrench away. - 12.
-If using a mini-spare tire, turn off the traction control switch (if equipped). - 13.
 Turn on the air suspension switch (if equipped).